osg-htc/council/docs/bylaws.md

 Consortium membership occurs through completed registration of a resource, VO, or other organization with the OSG through an operations registration process.
-Consortium members contribute to and/or benefit directly from the resources, use, operations and/or other activities.
+Consortium members contribute to and/or benefit directly from the resources, use, operations, and/or other activities.
 Consortium members recognize that the OSG is a sharing ecosystem and strive to maximize the sharing of computing resources, software, and other assets to enable science.